 The ControlShift platform was built on the idea that people should drive movements, even when they happen online.
-As a partner admin, you'll have access to your own admin dashboard, and you'll be able to send your supporters to a branded hub page from which your supporters can start and view campaigns.
+As a partner admin, you'll have access to your own admin dashboard, and you'll be able to send your supporters to a branded hub page from which they can start and view campaigns.

 Once the ControlShift-using organization has created your partnership, ask an org admin (that is, someone at the ControlShift-using organization) to add you as a partner admin.
 Once added, you'll receive an email invitation.
 Follow the link included in the email to accept the invitation and create an account.

 Once you've created an account, you'll be able to access your partner admin dashboard by clicking the down arrow next to your name, and choosing My Partnerships.
 If you're the admin of one partnership, you'll be automatically directed to your partnership's admin dashboard.
-If you're the admin of multiple partnerships, click the name of partnership you want to manage and you'll be brought to the admin dashboard.
+If you're the admin of multiple partnerships, click the name of the partnership you want to manage and you'll be brought to the admin dashboard.

-From this view, you can see the total number of petitions and events that have been created in the partnership and the total number of people who have been added to your mailing list (either automatically or via a positive opt-in.)
+From this view, you can see the total number of petitions and events that have been created in the partnership and the total number of people who have been added to your mailing list (either automatically or via a positive opt-in).
 The public URL is the address for your partnership's hub page.
 We'll look at that page shortly.

 - Clicking the title of the petition will bring you to the petition's signature page.
 From the petition's signature page, you can view the petition's text and access the petition creator tools.
 Next to the wrench icon, you can see the petition's creation date.
 If you look at the first petition in the image above, you'll see two icons – a flag and a struckthrough eye.
 These icons are shorthand for petition status.
-The flag with the number next it to it denotes that the petition was flagged as inappropriate that number of times.
-The struckthrough eye means that the petition has been hidden from public view, either by the petitoin creator or by an admin.
+The flag with the number next to it denotes that the petition was flagged as inappropriate that number of times.
+The struckthrough eye means that the petition has been hidden from public view, either by the petition creator or by an admin.